PrimaElectro/linuxPE/Documentation/media/uapi/dvb/dmx-set-pes-filter.rst

 	  There are active filters filtering data from another input source.
 	  Make sure that these filters are stopped before starting this filter.

-The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.